corintalisman/WindowsSettingsAndTweaks/README.md

 **Q:** Can I run the script repeatedly?

-**A:** Yes and no. You can run the User script as much as you want without issue.
-The System script will force a restart, so don't set that one up to auto-run on start otherwise you're headed into Bootloop Town.
+**A:** Yes.
+The only thing it will do is constantly set the properties noted in the code comments.

 &nbsp;

 **Q:** Which versions of Windows are supported?

-**A:** Windows 10 all editions.
-I'm working on a Windows 11 set as well.
+**A:** Windows 10 all editions and Windows 11 all editions.
 I have no plans to support any other versions of Windows.

 &nbsp;